cillianfrawley/test/_posts/2025-02-01-Orkney-Bikepacking-Trip.md

 **Saturday, 01st February:**
 We were up early to get a feed in before we headed off on our days trip.
-Options were limited but we found a bakery/shop that had a small deli so we got a handful of sausages and pudding and a pack of soft brown rolls and a ginger cake and headed back to *Brown's* for a cup of tea and breakfast rolls.
+Options were limited but we found *Angies Bakery* that had a small deli so we got a handful of sausages and pudding and a pack of soft brown rolls and a ginger cake and headed back to *Brown's* for a cup of tea and breakfast rolls.